Jonathan Fisher (preacher)

-Parson Jonathan Fisher (1768–1847) was the first Congregational minister from 1794 to 1837 in the small village of Blue Hill, Maine in the United States.
-Although his primary duties as a country parson engaged much of his time, Fisher was also a farmer, scientist, mathematician, surveyor, and writer of prose and poetry.
-He bound his own books, made buttons and hats, designed and built furniture, painted sleighs, was a reporter for the local newspaper, helped found Bangor Theological Seminary, dug wells, built his own home and raised a large family.
+Parson Jonathan Fisher (1768–1847) was a Christian preacher in the US.
+He was the first Congregational minister from 1794 to 1837 in the village of Blue Hill, Maine, in the United States and helped found the Bangor Theological Seminary.

-Truly a renaissance man in the breadth of his accomplishments Fisher invites comparison with a Franklin or Jefferson.
-In his manners, morals and writings Fisher represents the best of the vigorous New England churchmen who shaped the standards of their congregations during America's formative years.

 Biography

-Jonathan Fisher was born in New Braintree, Massachusetts in 1768 and reared in the home of his uncle a minister, because his father, a Revolutionary War soldier had died.
-As a young man he considered becoming a blacksmith, cabinet maker or clockmaker, but his intellectual gifts were evident and his family was able to send him to Harvard in 1788.
-He studied liberal arts and divinity, supporting himself by waiting on other students in the dining hall.
-During this time he developed a curious shorthand or code in which his notes were kept.
+Jonathan Fisher was born in New Braintree, Massachusetts in 1768 as one of seven children born to Jonathan and Katherine Avery Fisher.
+He was raised in the home of his uncle a minister, after his father, a Revolutionary War soldier, had died.
+As a young man he considered becoming a blacksmith, cabinet maker, or clockmaker.He went to Harvard University in 1788 where he studied liberal arts and divinity, supporting himself by waiting on other students in the dining hall and selling watercolors of wildlife.
+During this time he developed a shorthand or code in which his notes were kept.

+Fisher later learned to paint with oils and make engravings, building his own press to strike prints.
+He created a natural history book written for children named "Scripture Animals", which depicted every creature named in the Bible.
+He also illustrated several of his own books with his own paintings and engravings, as well as engraving a bookplate for the Blue Hill Library which is still used in the 21st century.

-He came to Blue Hill Maine in 1796 as the first settled pastor of the Congregational Church.
-By November 2, 1797, his original house was completed by the work of his own hands, aided by those of his parishioners.
+Fisher went to Blue Hill, Maine, in 1796 as the first settled pastor of the Congregational Church.
+In the same year, he married Dolly Battle.
+Jonathan and Dolly had eight children, and Fisher remained at Blue Hill until his death.

+By November 2, 1797, Fisher had built his original house with the aid of his parishioners.
 The first house, which was in use for 100 years, was torn down by a Fisher descendant in 1896.
-It formed the shell of the present house which was begun in 1814, again largely by the parson himself.
-His skill and taste as a builder and designer are evident in its rooms.
+It formed the shell of the present house which was begun in 1814, also built by Fisher.